WhelWomen's Health Evidence Lab

 ConditionShared pathwaysThe gap

-PMDDEstrogenMoodPainClinically severe and cyclical; still treated mainly with imprecisely prescribed SSRIs.
+PMDDEstrogenMoodPainClinically severe and cyclical, still treated mainly with imprecisely prescribed SSRIs.

-AdenomyosisEstrogenInflammationPainLong under-recognized; historically confirmable only after hysterectomy.
+AdenomyosisEstrogenInflammationPainLong under-recognized, and historically confirmable only after hysterectomy.

 The direction